 7. The V-PCF receives a Nudr_DM_Notify notification of data change from the V-UDR.

-8. The V-PCF sends the notification of data change from the V-UDR invoking Npcf_UEPolicyControl_Update including the Service Parameters that have been received from the UDR to the H-PCF. the V-PCF replaces the DNN and S-NSSAI in the Service Parameters with the DNN and S-NSSAI of the HPLMN.
+8. The V-PCF sends the notification of data change from the V-UDR invoking Npcf_UEPolicyControl_Update including the Service Parameters that have been received from the UDR to the H-PCF.
+The V-PCF also provides the mapping of the VPLMN S-NSSAI to HPLMN S-NSSAI and the mapping of the VPLMN DNN to HPLMN DNN to the H-PCF..

 9. The H-PCF determines the URSP rules that is to be sent to the UE based on the Service Parameters received from the V-PCF and the S-NSSAI subscription information for this SUPI, DNN, S-NSSAI retrieved from the UE context policy control subscription information from the UDR.
 The H-PCF generates a new URSP Rule or update an existing URSP Rule that was sent to the UE for the same traffic descriptor to include a new RSD with the DNN, S-NSSAI provided by the V-PCF then sets the RSD precedence and validity conditions taking the information provided by the V-PCF into account.